Bsktrrl/Map_Creator/README.md

 Due to little knowledge, I tried to make a 2D pixel map generator for the "Visual Studio Terminal", making rules for water, sand, beach and trees to simulate a procedurally generated world.
 <br>
 <br>
-The image and all colors in it can be changed to fit the deisred outcome.
+The image and all colors in it can be changed to fit a deisred outcome.
 <br>
 <br>
 <img src="https://github.com/Bsktrrl/Bsktrrl.github.io/blob/main/images/MapCreator/Selector.jpg" width="40%"/>